GrizzlT/ServerBasedClientModLibrary/README.md

 This is a library to automatically enable and disable *client-side* mods on certain servers.

 ## Main idea
-Don't you sometimes have that feeling of missing features on a server?
+Don't you sometimes have that feeling of missing certain features on a server?
-And wouldn't developers of such features want them to only be active on certain servers?
+And wouldn't it be convenient to have very specific features only active on very specific servers?

 This library answers those questions in two ways: